PNNL-Project/documentation/devops/README.md

 Cost for deploying Docker Images

-We plan to containerize all the services as docker images and deploy them in EC2.
-In this way all the services run on a single machine and the cost is reduced.

-We plan to use a EC2 instance with 16 GB RAM and 200 GB storage

-The cost of running this service would be
+We have craeted Docker images for all the services.
+We have deployed them in EC2.
+We recommend to use a instance with 16GB RAM and 200 GB space.
+The cost of running the instance for a month is

 https://calculator.aws/#/estimate?id=12ff3ee39c622bcc1e0686151a43e3ccd39366e1